| Inside this Issue:

 interesting.
 For Darwin readers, he shares his secrets to motivation and optimism.

-Worthwhile reading.
 Who Pays for

 Tech Innovation?
 Determining a company's return on its R&D investment